Olorunnisola01/Portfolio-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: M.Eng Student in Mechanical Engineering
+role: M.Eng Graduate in Mechanical Engineering

 # Organizations/Affiliations to show in About widget
 organizations: